Gavin-McCormick/watttime/windfriendly/README.md

   	 ]
     }

-Or to get 4 hours of data from CAISO on August 1 (note that the date range is inclusive and times are in UTC):
+Or to get 4 hours of day-ahead-forecast data from CAISO on July 1 (note that the date range is inclusive and times are in UTC):

-   /api/v1/caiso/?format=json&order_by=date&date__range=2013-08-01T00:00,2013-08-01T03:00
+   /api/v1/caiso/?format=json&order_by=date&date__range=2013-07-01T00:00,2013-07-01T03:00&forecast_code=1

    {
 	"meta": {